Find a topic of your choice

 Although the name of this command sounds like an assertion, it is actually a selecting command.
 Let’s look into what makes this command great.

-How to take your custom commands to another level with custom logging, snapshots and many more.
+Short explanation on how to take your custom commands to another level with custom logging, snapshots and many more.

 If you’ve been testing for a longer time, you know that writing a test is only half of the story.
 The other half is maintenance.
 I share a couple of ways you can debug your tests in Cypress in my latest article.